 Peak Performance – Coed

-Take your backcountry skills to new heights as you summit three of the most popular peaks on the Appalachian Trail – McAfee Knob, Dragons Tooth, and Tinker Cliffs.
-This 3-day, 2-night adventure traverses the famous Virginia Triple Crown, a 30-mile section of the A.T that is packed with scenic beauty and opportunities to develop your backpacking skills.
+Take your backcountry skills to new heights as you summit three of the most popular peaks in Virginia’s Blue Ridge Mountain’s.
+This 3-day, 2-night adventure traverses a section of trail that is packed with scenic beauty and opportunities to develop your backpacking skills.
 Our skilled instructors will help you embrace the challenge and reach your personal peak performance!

 What to Expect